On the theory of $q$-characters for quantum affine superalgebras of type $A$: Transfer matrix construction of the -character map and applications

-As the last example suggests, it is hard to determine for which $\ell$-weight $\Psi$ this algorithm is well-defined, that is it never fails, ends in finite steps and gives the correct $q$-character $\chi_{q}(L(\Psi))$.
-In the non-super cases one sufficient condition is that the module $L(\Psi)$ is \textit{minuscule,} that is the only \textit{dominant} $\ell$-weight of $L(\Psi)$ is the highest one \cite[Theorem 5.9]{FM}.
-In the super case the situation is more subtle as there is no nice definition of dominance, but at least it is possible to apply the proof of \cite{FM} to fundamental representations of $\mathcal{U}(\epsilon)$ as follows. \begin{thm} For the fundamental representations $L(Y_{i,a})$ and $L(\widetilde{Y}_{j,a})$, the algorithm is well-defined. \end{thm}
+As the last example suggests, it is hard to determine for which $\ell$-weight $\Psi$ this algorithm is \textit{well-defined}, that is it never fails and ends in finite steps, and gives us the correct $q$-character $\chi_{q}(L(\Psi))$.
+More precisely, in all known examples, the algorithm is not well-defined when it fails to capture a `dominant' $\ell$-weight of $L(\Psi)$.
+Indeed, in the non-super cases one sufficient condition is that the module $L(\Psi)$ is \textit{minuscule,} that is the only dominant $\ell$-weight of $L(\Psi)$ is the highest one \cite[Theorem 5.9]{FM}.
+In our super case the situation is more subtle as the usual notion of dominance as above is not strong enough (\textit{cf.} Remark \ref{rem:intble-fails}), which results in more examples where the algorithm fails.
+Still, it is possible to apply the argument therein to fundamental representations of $\mathcal{U}(\epsilon)$ as follows. \begin{thm} For the fundamental representations $L(Y_{i,a})$ and $L(\widetilde{Y}_{j,a})$, the algorithm is well-defined and gives the correct $q$-character. \end{thm}

 \begin{proof} We may draw a directed graph from $\chi_{q}(L(Y_{i,a}))$ as follows.
 Its vertex set is the multiset of the $\ell$-weights of $\chi_{q}(L(Y_{i,a}))$.
-For each $i\in\mathring{I}$ we first partition the vertex set so that each component forms a $q$-character of a simple $\mathcal{U}(\epsilon)_{\{i\}}$-modules, and then we have an arrow $\Psi\overset{i}{\longrightarrow}\Psi^{\prime}$ whenever $\Psi$ and $\Psi^{\prime}$ belong to the same component and $\Psi^{\prime}=\Psi A_{i,b}^{-1}$ for some $b\in\mathbb{C}^{\times}$.
+For each $i\in\mathring{I}$ we first partition the vertex set so that each component forms a $q$-character of a simple $\mathcal{U}(\epsilon)_{\{i\}}$-modules, and then we have an arrow $\Psi\overset{i}{\longrightarrow}\Psi^{\prime}$ whenever $\Psi$ and $\Psi^{\prime}$ belong to the same component and $\Psi^{\prime}=\Psi A_{i,b}^{-1}$ for some $b\in\mathbf{k}^{\times}$.

 We claim that the highest $\ell$-weight is the only vertex in the graph without incoming arrows.
 Indeed, let $m$ be such a vertex.
-This first implies that for each $i\neq M$, $\beta_{\{i\}}(m)$ is dominant, that is a monomial in $\overline{Y}_{i,b}$ for $b\in\mathbb{C}^{\times}$.
+This first implies that for each $i\neq M$, $\beta_{\{i\}}(m)$ is dominant, that is a monomial in $\overline{Y}_{i,b}$ for $b\in\mathbf{k}^{\times}$.
 Hence we may write $m$ in the following form

 so that its weight is

 We invoke the well-known weight structure of the underlying $\mathring{\mathcal{U}}(\epsilon)$-module $V(1^{i})$ of $L(Y_{i,a})$, namely any weight is of the form

 Looking at the coefficients of $\delta_{1},\delta_{M},\delta_{M+1}$ and $\delta_{n}$ of the weight of $m$, we obtain inequalities